 Subprocessor notification requirements

-If you're a processor working for data controllers, you typically must inform controllers about your subprocessors.
+If you’re a processor working for data controllers, you typically must inform controllers about your subprocessors.
 This can happen through direct notification, maintaining publicly available lists, or including subprocessor information in your contracts.
+It is important that customers receive notifications about important updates, such as changes to subprocessors or their processing activities.

 Changes to existing subprocessor relationships may also trigger notification requirements.
 If a subprocessor moves data to a new location, changes ownership, or significantly modifies their security practices, you may need to inform data controllers.